 - Second-degree road rash.
-This is considered a serious injury.
-A person with second-degree road rash is going to experience bleeding and swelling and feel heat radiating from the wound site.
+This is considered a severe injury.
+A person with second-degree road rash is going to experience bleeding and swelling and feel the heat radiating from the wound site.
 It’s possible some may even see exposed nerves, muscle, tendons or other tissue.
 Fast medical attention is necessary.

 - Third-degree road rash.
-This is the most serious type of road rash injury and it requires immediate medical attention.
-There will be deep wounds, exposed tissue and swelling.
-Victims may either feel extreme pain – or no pain at all, if nerves have been damaged.
-This level of road rash will often leave permanent scarring and/ or deformities.
+This is the most serious type of road rash injury, and it requires immediate medical attention.
+There will be deep wounds, exposed tissue, and swelling.
+Victims may either feel extreme pain – or no pain at all if nerves have been damaged.
+This level of road rash will often leave permanent scarring and deformities.

 As noted by a study published in the journal Annals of Burns and Fire Disasters, management of road rash or “friction burns” is often the same as for thermal burns.Treatment for Road Rash Injuries

-Road rash treatment often starts with administration of intravenous fluids.
+Road rash treatment often starts with the administration of intravenous fluids.
 In the case of extensive burns, there may be shock resuscitation.
-Topical therapies with antiseptic and/ or antimicrobial medications may also be required.
+Topical therapies with antiseptic and antimicrobial medications may also be required.
 Some need scrubbing (an incredibly painful but necessary process) to prevent “traumatic tattooing.”

 Although road rash can technically occur anywhere on the body, it most often affects the bony, exposed areas of one’s skin.
 This includes: